GovWizely/developerportal/_posts/2017-02-13-endpointme.md

 To eliminate duplicate rows, do the following:

-1. After uploading the data source, edit the data dictionary for these two columns as shown here:
+1.After uploading the data source, edit the data dictionary for these two columns as shown here:

 		id:
 			source: id